 food in the remaining wetlands and they may run into these predators.

 Food supplies available to the cranes may also be limited, which adds

 to the stress on the young while they are growing.

 Q. When do young whoopers learn to fly?

 A. The young birds fledge at about 9-10 weeks of age, or about

-60 days of age.
-They are very vulnerable to predators at this time.
+60-70 days of age.
+They are very vulnerable to predators before they can fly away from dangers.

 Q. Do cranes mate for life?